Executor¶

 derive_authorized_skills() |

-Selected skills ∪ skills whose sensitive EnvSpecs resolve under this task's context (replaces _authorized_skills_from_credentials) |
+Selected skills ∪ skills whose sensitive EnvSpecs resolve under this task's context.
+Takes hook_env so a credential produced by a setup_env hook (the google_workspace case) can authorize its own skill |

 derive_skill_credential_map() |